DandyQi/CentraBert/ReadMe.md

 ## Installation

-It's recommended to install all the packages you need in an virtual environment
+We recommend to install all relevant packages in a virtual environment
 ```bash
 conda create -n centra-bert --file requirements.txt python=3.6
 conda activate centra-bert